Fuglen/MyPlugin/README.md

     - Set a player on fire
     - Turn on/off fly for a player
     - change the time or weather
-    - Permissions for all commands
+    - Permissions for all commands and most of the events
+    - Write a message to the player when he/she joins (works with names too)

 To-Do-List